Original Oystergrass, Inc, more commonly known as The Oyster Ridge Music Festival or Oystergrass, is a 501(c)3 non-profit organization

-The mission of the Oyster Ridge Music Festival is to bring arts to a rural community, enhance the quality of life through education and cultural experiences, build partnerships with other entities, and to create a substantial economic impact each year.
+The mission of the Oyster Ridge Music Festival is to bring art to a rural community, enhance the quality of life through educational and cultural experiences, build partnerships with other entities, and to generate a substantial economic impact each year.

 Winner of the Wyoming Governors Art Award, The Oyster Ridge Music Festival has become a highly recognized and desirable event for high end performing artists and friendly family fun.

 What are our goals?